+Do you need anger management help?
 Are your prone to frequent and/or intense outbursts of anger?
-The most important step to lasting anger management help is developing awareness of why and how you get worked up so your feelings will work for you instead of against you.
+An important first step to managing your emotional reactions is developing awareness of why and how you get worked up so your feelings will work for you instead of against you.

 Growing up in a large extended New York Italian family I would often witness the grown-ups yelling and cursing at each other (in Italian) one minute and hugging and kissing good night the next.
 Anger was spontaneous, loud, and short-lived (most of the time).

 Feeling angry is the fight side of the fight-flight response - a biological reaction to stress.